-The following is a list of some banks that have many Tufts international students and scholars have used.
+The following is a list of some banks that many Tufts international students and scholars have used.
 These have multiple branches or ATM (automated teller) locations across the Boston area, including some in various campus locations.
 The International Center does not recommend or endorse any particular bank.

 Many banks charge additional fees if you withdraw machine from an ATM machine owned or operated by an outside bank or ATM company.
 Where possible, withdraw cash from a local branch of your bank or an ATM owned by your bank.